danielfett/draft-dpop/main.md

 To bind a token to a public key in the token request, the client MUST provide a valid DPoP proof JWT in a `DPoP` header.
-The HTTPS request shown in Figure 3 illustrates the protocol for this (with extra line breaks for display purposes only).
+The HTTPS request shown in (#token-request) illustrates the protocol for this (with extra line breaks for display purposes only).